Rimers/nsx-alert-dashboard/README.md

 For the NSX to send logs, please take a look at my blog on how to Microsegmentate.

 ## ReverseLookup
-Gives the Option in the config file to reverse lookup hostnames in the Alerthandler.
-Loginsight is not sending the servernames in the logs, so we can reverselookup.
+Gives the Option in the config file to reverse lookup ips into hostnames in the Alerthandler function.
+Loginsight is not sending the servernames in the logs.
+This helps us understand which system is affected at the alertdashboard directly.

 Its a JSON file ex:
 "10.10.100.85": "dhcp-server"